tradesouthwest/esell/README.md

 ## Install
 Must be installed on a server with PHP 5.2 or greater.

-1 Create database called esell (for example)
+- Create database called esell (for example)
-2 Extract files to folder on Apache Server/Linux/localhost 3 Add tables to your database (PHPMyAdmin) from file ..../inc/esell.sql.txt 4 Add your database access information into ..../inc/dbh.class.php 5 Navigate to login (LINK ALSO ON LOGIN PAGE)
+- Extract files to folder on Apache Server/Linux/localhost
+- Add tables to your database (PHPMyAdmin) from file ..../inc/esell.sql.txt
+- Add your database access information into ..../inc/dbh.class.php
+- Navigate to login (LINK ALSO ON LOGIN PAGE)
-6 Update password and login by registering
+- Update password and login by registering
-7 Navigate to PHPMyAdmin to set table tsw-members to user level of 0 to make yourself the admin
+- Navigate to PHPMyAdmin to set table tsw-members to user level of 0 to make yourself the admin

 That's it.
 Enjoy.
-Put a link back to me for Tradesouthwest.com http://tradesouthwest.com
+Put a link back to me for Tradesouthwest.com

-== SVN ==
+## Contributors

+http://tradesouthwest.com

+## License

+License in LICENSE file of this project hub.